-- Individual art therapy: as both primary and adjunctive treatment for a variety of social, emotional, developmental and academic problems for children 3 to 18
+•Individual play therapy: as both primary and adjunctive treatment for a variety of social, emotional, developmental and academic problems for children 3 to 12

-- Family therapy: develops and implements strategies to support and facilitate children’s health and development in the context of the family system
+•Family therapy: to improve relationships and implement strategies to support and facilitate children’s health and development in the context of the family system

 Play therapy is best suited for children between the ages of 3 – 12.